danlentz/clj-uuid/README.md

 ```

-V1 identifiers are the fastest kind of UUID to generate -- about 25%
+V1 identifiers are the fastest kind of UUID to generate -- about **40%
-faster than calling the JVM's built-in static method for generating ids,
+faster** than calling the JVM's built-in static method for generating ids,
 `#'java.util.UUID/randomUUID`.

 ```
 user> (criterium.core/bench (uuid/v1))

-Evaluation count : 41142600 in 60 samples of 685710 calls.
+Evaluation count : 51250020 in 60 samples of 854167 calls.
-Execution time mean : 1.499075 µs
+Execution time mean : 1.204272 µs

 ```